-All students meeting graduation requirements must complete an application for graduation in their Capstone Seminar class.
-In order to qualify for a degree, a student must attain a minimum G.P.A of 2.0 and satisfy all curriculum requirements.
+All students meeting graduation requirements must complete an application for graduation in their Capstone Seminar (COL 201) or an applicable 401/441 class.
+To qualify for a degree, a student must attain a minimum G.P.A of 2.0 and satisfy all curriculum requirements.
 Students returning to Lackawanna College after an absence of two semesters or more must follow current curriculum requirements.